2018 NFL Draft rankings: Accuracy, arm strength and everything to know about QBs

 - Lamar Jackson

+Rosen's clean delivery, quality arm strength, and natural talent allow him to repeatedly throw with high-level ball placement on short and intermediate passes.
+And relative to the added difficulty of the throw, he's actually more accurate in the 10-19 yard range than he is close to the line of scrimmage.

 Mayfield and Rudolph are closely behind Rosen in this category and demonstrated frequent pinpoint accuracy on quick passes and beyond the linebackers and in front of the safeties.
-Lauletta is another signal-caller who excels with ball placement when the ball is coming out of his hands soon after the snap.
+Jackson, as you'll notice is a trend throughout in this article, drastically improved in this aspect of his game during his time as Louisville's starter.

 Sleeper: Mike White